Asset & Income Protection to Help You Pay for Alzheimer’s Care

 Alzheimer’s Care and You: Ensuring Your Loved One Gets the Care They Deserve During Tough Economic Times

-The decision to move a loved one into a nursing home or long term care residence is emotional for everyone.
-Individuals play out numerous “what if’s” and ideas in their head before they make a decision.
+The decision to move a loved one into a nursing home or long-term care residence is emotional for everyone.
+Individuals play out numerous “what if’s” and ideas in their head before they decide.
 This is quite logical and very understandable, I know.
 I see hundreds of new families each year.
 Diseases such as Alzheimer’s, Dementia, ALS, stroke, Parkinson’s, and many more often affect our loved ones as they enter their elder years.
 Many times, despite a wish to keep our loved ones at home, we find it to be in their best interest to place them at a medical support and daily assistance facility that can better care for them.

 Choosing the proper care facility or assisted living residence can also be stressful.
 Many individuals and their families are not familiar with a nursing home or any type of professional care residence.
 These individuals know the importance of a facility that can provide quality care, offer a convenient location, and suit their finances appropriately, but don’t know where to turn.
 What can they afford?
 How long before the care starts to eat away at their savings?
 Will the government help at all or will everything ($) be lost?
 Fortunately, Fredrick P. Niemann, Elder Care Attorney, and his team at Hanlon Niemann & Wright are here to help.